bhartl/citrine_challenge/README.md

 results = sampler.sample()
 sampler.dump_samples()
 ```
-(if one promts to the `citrine_challenge` root directory or adds it to the `PYTHONPATH` environment variable; or one chooses to install the sampler using `python setup.py install` in the projects main directory)
+- if one promts to the `citrine_challenge` root directory
+- or adds it to the `PYTHONPATH` environment variable;
+- or one chooses to install the sampler using `python setup.py install` in the projects main directory)

 ### Installation instructions
-The project is written in *Python 3* and was tested with *Python 3.8.0* under *Ubuntu 16.04* and *Ubuntu 18.04*.
+The project is written in *Python 3* and was tested with *Python 3.7* and *Python 3.8.0* under *Ubuntu 16.04* and *Ubuntu 18.04*.

 #### Install Python using `Anaconda`
 We recommend the use of *anaconda3*, which can be downloaded [here](https://www.anaconda.com/distribution/): download the *Python 3.7 version* of Anaconda and follow the install instructions.